5 critical documentation best practices for docs-as-code

 Fostering a collaborative culture around documentation

 When it comes to documentation, collaboration is key.
-By encouraging everyone involved in the software development process to contribute and provide feedback, we can create documentation that is more comprehensive, accurate, and user-friendly.
+By encouraging everyone involved in the software development process to contribute and provide feedback, we can create documentation that’s more comprehensive, accurate, and user-friendly.

 At Hyperlint, we’ve made it a priority to break down the silos between the development team, the technical writing team, and the end-users.
 We’ve found that by actively soliciting input and feedback from all stakeholders, we can identify and address gaps, inconsistencies, and areas for improvement in our documentation.